 Her dreams hadn’t been peaceful.
 Neither had the dreams she had after they got back to LV-327.
-Two weeks after their return, Larkins woke herself out of a nightmare about reliving that day in the dropship.
-As she got up, the heat of the room did nothing to help her feel better as she got up and began to get dressed.
+Two weeks after their return, Larkins woke herself out of a nightmare about those frantic moments in the dropship.
+The heat of the room did nothing to help her feel better as she got up and began to get dressed.
 LV-327 was one of the worst places a base could be set up.
-The entire planet was tidally locked to its sun, which meant that one side was always facing the sun, and one side was always facing away.
-Until she had been assigned there, she had always thought tidally-locked planets were uninhabitable.
+The entire planet was tidally locked to its sun, which meant that one side was always facing the sun and one side was always facing away.
+Until she had been assigned there she had always thought tidally-locked planets were uninhabitable.
 Unfortunately she was wrong, and now she was virtually trapped on one.

-Trying to shake off the memory of the nightmare, Larkins pulled on her uniform and walked out into the corridor and down to the dining hall.
+Trying to shake off the memory of the nightmare, Larkins pulled on her boots and walked out into the corridor and down to the dining hall.
 As much as she would have preferred to be alone, there was only one table and she had no choice but to sit with the rest of her team.
 She compromised the best she could by taking the seat at the lowest end of the table and sliding as close to the edge as possible just like she always did.

-Breakfast was silent, as always.
+Breakfast was silent as usual.
 Sloan didn’t allow talking during mealtimes.
 It was just another reason why most of the Marines hated her.
 Larkins didn’t care.
-She was glad for the silence, because it meant no one would bother her.
+She was glad for the silence because it meant no one would bother her.
 All she wanted was to eat her food and escape to somewhere she could be alone.
-She could take a book and hide out in one of the supply closets towards the middle of the complex, where it would be a few degrees cooler.
+She could take a book and hide out in one of the supply closets towards the middle of the building where it would be a few degrees cooler.

 However, that thought only lasted until the end of breakfast.
-As they stood up, Sloan turned to Larkins as the group of Marines stood up.
+Sloan turned to Larkins as the group of Marines stood up.
 “Your new copilot is getting here today.
-She was supposed to be getting assigned to the new base going up on LV-764 but they rerouted her here, which is why she’s getting in so soon.
+She was supposed to be getting assigned to a unit at the new base going up on LV-764 but they rerouted her here, which is why she’s getting in so soon.
 Transport should be arriving within half an hour.
-I want you out at the landing pad in two minutes, waiting for her.
+I want you out at the landing pad waiting for her in two minutes.
 Get her set up in the women’s quarters, show her around, and get her up to speed on operations here.
 I want her ready to go into action by the end of the day.”

 “Yes, ma’am,” Larkins muttered.
 Sloan was the only NCO she had ever heard of who insisted on being called “ma’am”.
-That was supposed to be reserved for officers, as well as some training NCOs as an optional curtesy, but Larkins had learned years ago, shortly after being assigned to the unit, that Sloan had a major superiority complex.
-All any of them could do was go along with it.
+That was supposed to be reserved for officers and some training NCOs as an optional curtesy, but Larkins had quickly learned that Sloan had a major superiority complex and all any of them could do was go along with it.

 On one hand, it really wasn’t a big deal to have to wait outside, given that it was uncomfortably hot inside anyway.
 On the other, at least being inside would have offered some shade and protection from the heat of the sun shining directly on her.
-Larkins lifted her hand, idly watching the beads of sweat forming and running down her arm.
-She wiped her face, glad that it would take more than a half hour for her skin to begin burning, despite its fair tone.
-The new copilot was in for a rude experience in more ways than one, and she felt sorry for whatever poor motherfucker got sent out to them.
+Larkins lifted her hand and idly watched the beads of sweat forming and running down her arm.
+She wiped her face, glad that it would take more than a half hour for her skin to begin burning despite its fair tone.
+The new copilot was in for a rude experience in more ways than one and she felt sorry for whatever poor motherfucker got sent out to them.

 She looked up at the sound of an incoming ship.
 A dropship was approaching rapidly, blowing up a haze of dust as it came in and set down on the landing pad.
-The ramp opened and a moment later, three Marines strode out.
+The ramp opened and a moment later three Marines strode out.
 Two were wearing flight suits and helmets and the third, obviously the new pilot, was wearing a utility uniform and carrying a duffel bag.
-The dust settled as the Marines approached Larkins, and her heart sank with dismay as she saw how young her new copilot was.
+The dust settled as the Marines approached Larkins and her heart sank when she saw how young her new copilot was.

 “Corporal,” the dropship’s pilot, a tall Hispanic man, nodded to her.
 “We’re here to pick up Private Hanstad’s remains and transport them back up to our ship.”

-The pilot and his silent companion immediately headed for the building, and Larkins turned to give the young Marine standing in front of her a critical look.
-Her duffel bag still clasped in one hand, the blonde Marine lifted her free hand in a friendly greeting, saying cheerfully, “Hi!
+The pilot and his silent companion immediately headed for the building and Larkins turned to give the young woman standing in front of her a critical look.
+Her duffel bag still clasped in one hand, the blonde Marine lifted her free hand in a friendly greeting as she said cheerfully, “Hi!
 I’m Kimberly Mathis, the new dropship pilot.”